zammad/zammad-admin-documentation/system/core-workflows/how-do-they-work.rst

    This applies for drafts (active selection) and currently saved values.

 Saved Conditions
-   These conditions only apply if they're saved within the database no matter of the current value or selection of the field.
+   These conditions only apply if they're saved within the database regardless of the current value or selection of the field.

       .. note::

-         Keep in mind that the value has to be available in the situation you need it.
+         Keep in mind that the value has to be available in the situation where you need it.
 Otherwise the condition won't match.

 Action
 ------

 Which actions should we run on the relevant fields?
-The possible actions depend on the object type, however, usually you can at least change the visibility and if the field is mandatory.
+The possible actions depend on the object type, however, usually you can at least change the visibility and whether the field is mandatory.

    .. note:: **🚧 Actions are not available for relations**